hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 The COSE_Encrypt structure in {{cddl-hpke}} requires the encrypted CEK and the ephemeral public key of the sender to be generated.
-This is accomplished with the HPKE encryption function as illustrated in {{hpke-encryption}}.
+This is accomplished with the HPKE encryption functions as shown in {{hpke-encryption}}.

 ~~~
     CEK = random()